austintheriot/custom-element/README.md

 ## Why this crate rather than the other available ones?

-- Allows creating autonomous custom elements OR customized built-in elements
+- Allows creating both autonomous custom elements AND customized built-in elements

 - Provides all the valid HtmlElement constructors (behind a feature flag) for creating customized built-in elements

 - Comes with a comprehensive test suite

+- Extensive examples showing how to use this library to wrap Leptos components and call them from JS

 - Less opinionated approach to creating custom elements.
 This library